 One fills in the customer’s answers on an order form, even though the buyer has not indicated a willingness to make a buying decision.

-In addition to these bread-and-butter techniques, Neil, in SPIN Selling book, found a whole encyclopedia of more exotic closes, such as the Sharp Angle, BenFranklin, Puppy Dog, Colombo, and Double-reverse Whammo.
+In addition to these bread-and-butter techniques, Neil, found a whole encyclopedia of more exotic closes, such as the Sharp Angle, BenFranklin, Puppy Dog, Colombo, and Double-reverse Whammo.

 1. Giving attention to Investigating and Demonstrating Capability

 Successful salespeople give their primary attention to the Investigating and Demonstrating Capability stages.

 The first successful strategy for obtaining customer commitment is to concentrate your attention on the Investigating stage of the call.
 If you can convince buyers that they need what you are offering, then they will often close the sale for you.